 A bad personal economic situation (it is bad more or less worldwide) can teach you a lot about valuing your money, buying at the sales, making your own food, or even thinking about your own garden.

-Following the bad economic situation worldwide, you probably noticed how your neighborhood has become a less secure place so you may think about how to be more ready there by making your home a more safe and secure place, or simply by having and knowing how to use gun.
+Following the bad economic situation worldwide, you probably noticed how your neighborhood has become a less secure place so you may think about how to be more ready there, by making your home a more safe and secure place, or simply by having and knowing how to use a gun.

 You are already implementing OPSEC probably, maybe without realizing it.

 You research options for your medical problems when you or your family member is sick, either because your medical insurance is bad (or non-existing) or simply because you want to check other options or medicines, herbal for example…

 My point here is that you are probably more prepared in some fields then you realize, and your everyday life is (or should be) part of preparing.

 I have written more than one article about proving that it can happen everywhere, and it was happening everywhere, or it will eventually.

 But it usually ends each time with comments like, “Oh it cannot happen here” and as the main reason people usually repeat this: “It cannot happen here because we are different, and society here is different, laws, rights, rules…”